absolutlzy/crust-node/doc/w3f_m1_deliveriables.md

 - Run `tail -f logs/genesis1_tee.log`, monitoring tee's status, make sure you see the log printed like below: ![tee_log](m1_img/tee.png)

 #### Mode 2 - Run as watcher(Read Only Node)

+> If you run `Crust Apps` and `Crust` at different machines, you need a watcher for Apps to connect

 - Unpack `files.tar` like `2.2.2` does
 - `cd files/crust-alphanet`